nodepa/seedlingo/README.md

 - multiple-choice explanation-to-text
 - 3-by-3 explanation-to-text matching
 - cloze multiple-choice

-Developing cloze matching and text comprehension exercises are the next priorities.
+- text comprehension

+Developing a content editor is high on the list of priorities.

 Seedling was originally developed by idea of - and for the benefit of - [Li Ai Education](https://liaieducation.com),